andreskwan/testSC/README.md

-Testing if this is going to be keep in branch or master
+Testing if this is going to be keep in branch or master.
+Great it was keep in my branch as it has to be.